SomeBoringNerd/someboringnerd-web/README.md

 then "npm run dev" for debugging

-or "npm run build" to build
+or "npm run build" to build.